jamessynge/TinyAlpacaServer/README.md

-    These macros define a PROGMEM char array holding the NUL terminated string, and a function (e.g. `ClientTransactionID()`) which returns an instance of the Literal class pointing to that string, and also holding a member variable with the length of the string.
+    These macros define a PROGMEM char array holding the NUL terminated string, and a function (e.g. `ClientTransactionID()`) which returns an instance of the mcucore::Literal class pointing to that string, and also holding a member variable with the length of the string.
 The macros are actually expanded in multiple contexts: in the file `literals.h` where the function is declared, and in `literals.cc` where the char array and function are defined.

     Defining a literal in this file is appropriate if the string will be used in multiple files.